 - Additional tax revenue for the Government of Québec: several million dollars

-- Several hundred temporary construction jobs
+- Hundreds of temporary jobs (construction)

 - There is no domino effect in the scenarios analyzed for the marine terminal and the rail site.